Some links in this article are affiliate links, which means I earn from qualifying purchases.

 If you compete in powerlifting or are considering competing, there are specific rules around the powerlifting competition gear.

-As I mentioned earlier, you’re not allowed to deadlift barefoot in competition.
-You must have some sort of sole on your foot.
+As I mentioned earlier, you cannot deadlift barefoot in competition.
+You must have some sort of sole on your foot that is competition approved.